AboOraig/uncertainty-multimodal-inference/README.md

   gradient automatically.
 No manual derivative bookkeeping.

 Comparing `inference/fusion_numpy.py` to `inference/fusion_torch.py` is a
-reasonably concrete illustration of what autograd buys you.
+reasonably concrete illustration of what autograd buys.

 ## Installation & usage